sabisasam/bisa-tutorial/README.md

 Channel routing is contained in polls/routing.py and it maps channels to consumer functions.

 ## 15) Management Page

 The code which belongs to the Channels part got separated from the polls app and put into an extra chat app.

+Two versions of management page got added, one working with Signals and one with Data Binding.
-A management page got added which lists all questions which are added within the last 24 hours.
+Each of them lists all questions which are added within the last 24 hours.
-The list gets automatically updated if a new question gets created.
+The lists get automatically updated if a question gets created, updated or deleted.